-ESG matters inform our decisions about how we operate our business, protect our environment and support our employees.
-In recognition of the importance of ESG to the Company, our Board has assigned principal oversight of our sustainability policy and practices to the Nominating and Corporate Governance Committee.
+ESG matters inform our decisions about how we operate and grow our business, protect our environment and support our employees.
+In recognition of the importance of ESG matters to the Company, we believe that a two-tiered level of oversight provides the best structure to integrate consideration of ESG risks and opportunities into our overall business strategy and help us meet the changing demands of all our stakeholders - stockholders, customers, employees and communities.
+Our full Board is responsible for the oversight of our sustainability strategy, governance standards, goals and performance and has assigned principal oversight of our sustainability policy and practices to the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee considers current and emerging social and environmental trends, as well as major legislative and regulatory developments and other public policy issues that may impact our business operations or stakeholders.
-In addition, the Committee reviews the Company's policy and practices for consistency with its ESG commitments, including goals and public reporting and makes recommendations to the Board and management.
+The Committee also reviews the Company's policy and practices for consistency with its ESG commitments, including goals, performance metrics, and public reporting and makes recommendations to the Board and management.
+In addition, oversight of governance matters such as enterprise risk management and cybersecurity risk are assigned to the Audit Committee, while oversight of a range of human capital and social matters related to the effective recruitment, development and retention of the diverse talent necessary to support the long-term success of the Company is the responsibility of the Compensation and Management Development Committee.